 - Math overflow - Indicated by the MATHOF bit, reports when an arithmetic operation has caused an internal register overflow. - Memory status - Indicated by the MEMSTAT bit, monitors the health of the device non-volatile trim memory.
-This bit should always read '1' when the device is operating properly.
+This bit should always read '1' when the device is operating properly. - Energy overflow - Indicated by the ENERGYOF bit, reports when the ENERGY register has reached an overflow state due to data accumulation. - Charge overflow - Indicated by the CHARGEEOF bit, reports when the CHARGE register has reached an overflow state due to data accumulation.

 When the ALERT pin is configured to report the ADC conversion complete event, the ALERT pin becomes a multipurpose reporting output.
-[Figure 7-6](#) shows an example where the device reports ADC conversion complete events while the INA238 device is subject to shunt over voltage (over current) event, bus under voltage event, over temperature event and over power-limit event.
+[Figure 7-6](#) shows an example where the device reports ADC conversion complete events while the INA228 device is subject to shunt over voltage (over current) event, bus under voltage event, over temperature event and over power-limit event.